 Reciprocity Licensure – Massage Therapy

-Navigate the process of Massage Therapy Reciprocity to Tennessee.
+Navigate the process of moving your Massage Therapy license to Tennessee.
 This page provides essential information and detailed steps for massage therapists seeking to transfer their massage license to Tennessee, ensuring a smooth transition and compliance with state rules and regulations for Massage Therapists and Establishments.

-In the state of TN, you are required to have a Massage Therapy license from this state in order to perform any massage therapy services (soft tissue manipulation) or a license to own a massage therapy establishment.
+In the state of TN, you are required to have a Massage Therapy license from this state in order to perform any massage therapy services (soft tissue manipulation) or an establishment license to own a massage therapy establishment.

 Our educational advisor can walk you through the process of reciprocity and ensure that you have the proper documentation prepared and in order to apply for licensure.
-Reach out to secret@nashvilleschoolofmassagetherapy.com for more information or to set up a professional consultation to discuss your particular reciprocity journey.
+Reach out to our Program Director, Secret Doss – secret@nashvilleschoolofmassagetherapy.com for more information or to set up a professional consultation to discuss your particular reciprocity journey.

 Educational Requirements for Massage Therapy Reciprocity Tennessee

-You are required to have an official transcript from a massage therapy school that includes a minimum of 650 clock hours divided into separate categories notated below in this section.Your transcript must clearly reflect the following hours specifically in the following subjects upon review from the board member or board consultant.
-Any missing hours will have to be completed at an approved massage therapy school in accordance with the board’s requirements. **The board will not accept CE certificates as educational hours**
+You are required to have an official transcript from a massage therapy school. sent directly from that school to the board.
+Tennessee Requires a minimum of 650 clock hours divided into separate categories notated below in this section.Your transcript must clearly reflect the following hours specifically in the following subjects.
+Your transcript will be evaluated by a board member or board consultant to ensure compliance with the educational requirements.
+Any missing hours from your transcript in any of the following subject areas will have to be completed at an approved massage therapy school in accordance with the board’s requirements. **The board will not accept CE certificates as educational hours**

 Our program director can also run a preliminary audit of your school transcript to check for missing requirements as a part of the consultation process. **Disclosure – This is an unofficial audit and the board has the authority and final say in what hours they will or will not accept or approve once your transcripts are submitted for evaluation**